 TEMPERATURE CHART

-Pit temperature, internal pull temperature, cook time, rest, and wood for 15 classic smoker cuts.
-Go by probe-tenderness and internal temp, never the clock alone.
+Use this meat smoking temperature chart to find the pit temperature, internal pull temperature, cook time, rest, and wood for 15 classic smoker cuts.
+Open a cut guide for the doneness checks behind each number.

 Beef